Romansh language: German loanwords

-Italian and Gallo-italic loanwords
+Italian, Ladin and Gallo-italic loanwords

-Common nouns of Italian origin include resposta/risposta 'answer', vista/vesta 'view', proposta 'proposal', surpresa/surpraisa 'surprise', and offaisa/offesa 'insult'.
+Common nouns of Italian origin include resposta/risposta "answer", vista/vesta "view", proposta "proposal", surpresa/surpraisa "surprise", and offaisa/offesa "insult".
 In Ladin, many such nouns are borrowed or derived from Italian and end in –a, whereas the same group of nouns in Sursilvan frequently ends in –iun and where borrowed either from French or formed through analogy with Latin.
-Examples include pretensiun ‘opinion, claim’ vs. pretaisa, defensiun ‘defense’ vs. defaisa, or confirmaziun ‘confirmation’ vs. conferma.
+Examples include pretensiun "opinion, claim" vs. pretaisa, defensiun "defense" vs. defaisa, or confirmaziun "confirmation" vs. conferma.

-Other Italian words used throughout Romansh include the words for 'nail', which are derived from Italian acuto 'sharp', which has yielded Sur. guota, Sut. guta, Surm. gotta, and Ladin guotta/aguotta, whereas the Romansh word for 'sharp' itself (Rhenish: git, Ladin agüz) is derived from the same Latin source ACUTUM.
-Words from Lombard and Venetian related to crafts include Ladin marangun 'carpenter' (← Venetian marangon), as opposed to lennari in other Romansh dialects, chazzoula 'trowel' (← Lombard cazzola), or filadè 'spinning wheel' (← Lombard filadel).
-Other words include culinary items such as macaruns 'macaroni' (← maccheroni); tschiculatta/tschugalata 'chocolate' (← cioccolata or Lombard ciculata/cicolata), Ladin and Surmiran limun/limung 'lemon' as opposed to Sursilvan citrona (← limone), giabus/baguos 'cabbage' (← Lombard gabüs), chanella/canella 'cinnamon' (← cannella).
-In Sursilvan, the word ogna 'flat cake' can be found, which is derived from Italian lasagna, with the initial las- having been mistaken for the plural article, and the vowel having been adapted to Sursilvan sound patterns through analogy with words such as muntogna 'mountain'.
-Others are words for animals such as lodola 'lark' (← lodola) or randulina 'swallow' (← Lombard randulina), as well as Ladin scarafagi/scarvatg 'beetle' (← scarafaggio).
-Other Italian words include impostas 'taxes' (← imposte; as opposed to Rhenish taglia), radunanza/radunonza 'assembly' (← radunanza), Ladin ravarenda '(Protestant) priest' (← reverendo), bambin 'Christmas child (giftbringer)' (← Gesù Bambino), marchadant/marcadont 'merchant' (← mercatante) or butia/buteia 'shop' (← bottega).
+Other Italian words used throughout Romansh include the words for "nail", which are derived from Italian acuto "sharp", which has yielded Sur. guota, Sut. guta, Surm. gotta, and Ladin guotta/aguotta, whereas the Romansh word for "sharp" itself (Rhenish: git, Ladin agüz) is derived from the same Latin source ACUTUM.
+Words from Lombard and Venetian related to crafts include Ladin marangun "carpenter" (← Venetian marangon), as opposed to lennari in other Romansh dialects, chazzoula "trowel" (← Lombard cazzola), or filadè "spinning wheel" (← Lombard filadel).
+Other words include culinary items such as macaruns "macaroni" (← maccheroni); tschiculatta/tschugalata "chocolate" (← cioccolata or Lombard ciculata/cicolata), Ladin and Surmiran limun/limung "lemon" as opposed to Sursilvan citrona (← limone), giabus/baguos "cabbage" (← Lombard gabüs), chanella/canella "cinnamon" (← cannella).
+In Sursilvan, the word ogna "flat cake" can be found, which is derived from Italian lasagna, with the initial las- having been mistaken for the plural article, and the vowel having been adapted to Sursilvan sound patterns through analogy with words such as muntogna "mountain".
+Others are words for animals such as lodola "lark" (← lodola) or randulina "swallow" (← Lombard randulina), as well as Ladin scarafagi/scarvatg "beetle" (← scarafaggio).
+Other Italian words include impostas "taxes" (← imposte; as opposed to Rhenish taglia), radunanza/radunonza "assembly" (← radunanza), Ladin ravarenda "(Protestant) priest" (← reverendo), bambin "Christmas child (giftbringer)" (← Gesù Bambino), marchadant/marcadont "merchant" (← mercatante) or butia/buteia "shop" (← bottega).

 In Ladin, Italian borrowings also include words groups not usually borrowed readily.
-Examples include pronouns such as qualchosa 'something' (← qualcosa), listess 'the same one' (← Lombard or Venetian l'istess), adverbs such as apunta 'exactly' (← appunto), magara/magari 'fairly/quite' (← magari), prepositions like dürant/duront 'during' (← durante) and malgrà/malgrad 'despite' (← malgrado), and conjunctions such as però 'but' (← però) and fin cha 'until' (← finché).
+Examples include pronouns such as qualchosa "something" (← qualcosa), listess "the same one" (← Lombard or Venetian l'istess), adverbs such as apunta "exactly" (← appunto), magara/magari "fairly/quite" (← magari), prepositions like dürant/duront "during" (← durante) and malgrà/malgrad "despite" (← malgrado), and conjunctions such as però "but" (← però) and fin cha 'until' (← finché).
 Most of these are confined to Ladin, with some exceptions such as Sursilvan magari, duront, and malgrad.